 Nitrates, for example, appear in processed foods like hot dogs, bacon, lunch meat, pepperoni, states the Cleveland Clinic.
-And a study in the American Society for Microbiology found that people who get migraines might not be as good at breaking down nitrates.
+And a study in the American Society for Microbiology found that people with migraine might not be as good at breaking down nitrates.

-Since there are so many possible food triggers, your doctor might suggest you follow an elimination diet to help uncover which foods are triggering your migraines.
+Since there are so many possible food triggers, your doctor might suggest you follow an elimination diet to help uncover which foods are triggering your attacks.

 Preventive treatments typically work better as long-term practices, but what home remedies can you try during an actual migraine attack to relieve your headache pain (besides taking over-the-counter medications)?

-Caffeine can help stop a migraine after it starts.
-That’s because it affects blood flow in your brain (and blood flow issue is what causes migraines).
-It addition, states the National Headache Foundation, it can also make certain pain relief medications more effective,
+Caffeine can help stop a migraine attack after it starts.
+That’s because it affects blood flow in your brain (and blood flow issues could be what causes attacks).
+It addition, states the National Headache Foundation, it can also make certain pain relief medications more effective.

 But, you should know that an article in The Journal of Headache and Pain warns that it’s easy to get too dependent on caffeine, and when that happens, drinking less of it can cause withdrawal headaches.

-Sufferers on a Migraine.com forum report that when they rub peppermint oil into their temples, it can stop a migraine as it’s starting.
+Sufferers on a Migraine.com forum report that when they rub peppermint oil into their temples, it can stop an attack as it’s starting.
 Others swear by lavender essential oil.
 While there’s no concrete science behind this, it might be worth a try based on all the anecdotal evidence (assuming, of course, that strong scents won’t trigger headaches for you).

-A piece of advice that people with migraines often pass along to one another: Apply different variations of heat and cold to your body.
-A common method is to put your feet in hot water or under a heating pad, and put ice or cold packs around the base of your neck and around your temples.
+A piece of advice that people with migraine often pass along to one another: Apply different variations of heat and cold to your body.
+A common method is to put your feet in hot water or under a heating pad, and put an ice pack around the base of your neck and your temples.